Herb Garden Design is a huge topic - there are so many different ways to grow herbs.

 You'll need to make sure that you have adequate water supply for them - they can dry out quickly in the hotter weather.
 I've linked to some self watering spikes below, which might be a good idea for your window boxes too.

-This group of larger pots is perfect for the patio or deck, you can still have a herb garden.
+This group of larger pots is perfect for the patio or deck, you can still have a herb garden even if that's the only outdoor space you have.

 Make sure they are watered regularly in the hotter weather.
 If you're going on holiday, you could move them indoors or into a very shady place and use some self watering spikes.
 There is a huge selection at Amazon - I like to use Amazon as I can easily compare prices and quality from many different suppliers.
 Use the link below and enter 'self watering spikes' in the search box to see the huge range, from simple ones to pretty glass ones.